Doctor of Ministry

 We offer the Doctor of Ministry degree in both a modular and fully-online format so that pastors and church leaders do not have to relocate.

-Through our Online Concentrations, you can complete your full degree without a single trip to campus.
+Through our online concentrations, you can complete your full degree without a single trip to campus.

 Relational Learning